MGM faces fight from local players to build Maryland casino

 Maryland Governor Martin O‘Malley, who has said it will generate hundreds of millions of dollars for the state, quickly signed the measure, which now must be approved by voters in a November statewide referendum.

-But the proposed expansion has raised the ire of Penn National Gaming Inc., a company with a little more than half the market capitalization of MGM, which operates the Hollywood Casino and Rosecroft Raceway harness horse race track, both in Maryland.
+But the proposed expansion has raised the ire of Penn National Gaming Inc. (PENN.O), a company with a little more than half the market capitalization of MGM, which operates the Hollywood Casino and Rosecroft Raceway harness horse race track, both in Maryland.

 Penn National, headquartered in Wyomissing, Pennsylvania, has long wanted a gaming license to add slot machines and revitalize Rosecroft, but now says those plans are scuttled due to a “back-room” deal involving MGM and National Harbor.